Sustainability

 The primary responsibilities of each party in the Group’s risk governance structure are as follows:

-We have implemented a risk governance organisation structure with defined roles and responsibilities to address and manage risks effectively.
-Our processes for identifying, assessing and managing material risks are summarised as follows:
+We have implemented a risk governance organization structure with defined roles and responsibilities to address and manage risks effectively.
+Our processes for identifying, assessing and managing material risks are summarized as follows:

 Business Ethics